awsdocs/amazon-rekognition-developer-guide/doc_source/limits.md

 + The maximum matching faces the search API returns is 4096\.
 + DetectText can detect up to 50 words in an image\.

-For best practice information about images and facial recognition, see [Best practices for Sensors, Input Images and Videos](best-practices.md)\.
+For best practice information about images and facial recognition, see [Best Practices for Sensors, Input Images, and Videos](best-practices.md)\.

 ## Amazon Rekognition Video Stored Video<a name="limits-vstored-video"></a>
 + Amazon Rekognition Video can analyze stored videos up to 8GB in size\.